-Kc Chohan [00:05:13] So how did kind of the pivot evolve and come around?
-And when did you know it was a good time to kind of pivot the business several times?
+Kc Chohan [00:05:13] So how did the pivoting evolve?
+And when did you know it was a good time to pivot the business several times?

 Frank Cottle [00:05:24] Well, I think opportunistically we looked at each business model we had created and tried to find a valuation point where we thought the value of that model had been maximized relative to the amount of capital we could easily access and basically just took our profits.

-Frank Cottle [00:06:21] Very glad to be a really good student of your industry.
-And then you should, by applying yourself, be able to understand, when to pop in and when to pop out.
+Frank Cottle [00:06:21] And then you should, by applying yourself, be able to understand, when to pop in and when to pop out.

-Kc Chohan [00:06:36] Makes a lot of sense, and along that way, building a team and kind of having a call staff are kind of the leadership team of that business along that whole cycle of 40 plus years.
-How have you went about doing that?
-And kind of can you share some of the ups and downs along the way?
+Kc Chohan [00:06:36] Makes a lot of sense.
+And along the way, building a team and having a core staff and a leadership team along that whole cycle of 40 plus years.
+How did you go about doing that?
+And can you share some of the ups and downs along the way?

 Frank Cottle [00:06:57] Sure.
 Each type of business was a little different, so required different skill sets in the teams.
 The first required great skill sets around real estate development and finance.
-On the second group, which was an operating company, required really good skills around the lease negotiations of management of large blocks of personnel on a distributed basis.
-We had one hundred and ninety five offices averaging about 40,000 feet each.
+On the second group, which was an operating company, we required really good skills around the lease negotiations, management of large blocks of personnel on a distributed basis.
+We had one hundred and ninety five offices averaging about 40,000 square feet each.
 Ran all over the United States.
 So that was a lot of personnel.
 And so that was a very critical component.
-And then the current company format, we’re again very distributed are C level team is.
-But most of the skills are around finance and technology and again, product development.
+And then the current company format, we’re again very distributed — our C level team is — but most of the skills are around finance and technology and again, product development.
 So we’re very involved in developing our own products and staying at the forefront of the industry.
 So different types of teams.
-And I’m fortunate to say that this last team, which we started in 2000 and two or three, I guess we’ve never lost a C level executive, but changed a single one of them, some stuff.
-Everybody has started in their early 20s, mid 20s, and though they’re still on board almost 20 years later.
+And I’m fortunate to say that this last team, which we started in 2002 or 2003, we’ve never lost a C level executive, never changed a single one of them.
+Everybody has started in their early 20s, mid 20s, and they’re still on board almost 20 years later.